Yaya-Cout/Nwagyu/src/reference/tutorial/11-maps.md

 this [color picker](https://rgbcolorpicker.com/565) works great (copy the value starting with `0x`).

-Anyway, we just need to add our grey color, so let's create `map.h` with the following content:
+Anyway, we just need to add our gray color, so let's create `map.h` with the following content:

 ```c